harelab-ucsc/birdseye/README.md

 ```

 This step reqires the user to provide the file(s) in the `bE_config` directory.
 The
-call to the birdsEye ROS2 node, `sub_node`, will require, at minimum, a path to a valid
+call to the birdseye ROS2 node, `sub_node`, will require, at minimum, a path to a valid
 ROS2 bag file containing flight data.
 To run `sub_node`, a user can use the following
 command line invokation:
 ```